cameraui/sdk/go/docs/api/camera.md

 	func (d *CameraDevice) OnPropertyChange(properties ...string) *Observable[PropertyChangeEvent]

 OnPropertyChange returns an Observable that emits when any of the specified camera properties change.

-<a name="CameraDevice.OnSensorAdded"></a>
-### func \(\*CameraDevice\) OnSensorAdded

-	func (d *CameraDevice) OnSensorAdded(callback func(sensorID string, sensorType SensorType)) *Disposable

-OnSensorAdded registers a callback for when a sensor from another plugin is added, and only when its type is listed in contract.consumes.
-This plugin's own sensors do not fire it.
-The callback receives \(sensorID, sensorType\).
-Returns a Disposable to unsubscribe.

-<a name="CameraDevice.OnSensorProperty"></a>
-### func \(\*CameraDevice\) OnSensorProperty

-	func (d *CameraDevice) OnSensorProperty(sensorType SensorType, property string, callback func(value any, timestamp int64, sensor Sensor)) *Disposable

-OnSensorProperty subscribes to a specific property on a sensor type with full lifecycle management.
-Automatically subscribes/unsubscribes when sensors of the given type are added/removed.

-<a name="CameraDevice.OnSensorRemoved"></a>
-### func \(\*CameraDevice\) OnSensorRemoved

-	func (d *CameraDevice) OnSensorRemoved(callback func(string, SensorType)) *Disposable

-OnSensorRemoved registers a callback for when a sensor is removed from this camera.
-Unlike OnSensorAdded it is not filtered: it fires for this plugin's own sensors and for other plugins' sensors alike.
-Returns a Disposable to unsubscribe.

 <a name="CameraDevice.PTZAutotrack"></a>
 ### func \(\*CameraDevice\) PTZAutotrack